dcmikki/content-python-for-sys-admins/README.md

-# Python Scripting for System Administrators
+# Python Scripting for System Administrators.
+Clone of Linuxacademy

 The scripts written throughout the Python Scripting for Systems Administrators course videos and labs.
 This repository also includes the helper script to